LunarG/gfxreconstruct/BUILD.md

 For build systems that support ccache, enable it with the CMake `-DUSE_CCACHE=On` option.

+## Install the project

+Files can be installed to "/usr/local/" with `sudo make install`

+For Linux, the default install directory `/usr/local` can be changed by setting CMake's CMAKE_INSTALL_PREFIX variable.
+For example, to install to a "/tmp/gfxreconstruct" directory, run `cmake -DCMAKE_INSTALL_PREFIX=/tmp/gfxreconstruct .` from gfxreconstruct's root source directory.
+Then install with `make install`.

 ## Android
 ### Android Develpment Requirements
  * The latest version of [Android Studio](https://developer.android.com/studio/) with additional items: